cambiotraining/hpc-intro-sanger/05-job_arrays.md

 We start at 2, because the parameter values start at the second line of the parameter file.
 We finish at 9, because that's the number of lines in the CSV file.

+We also need to adjust the `head -n` command a few lines down to pull the correct line according to the $LSB_JOBINDEX variable assigned to each job.

 **A2.**

-We can submit the script with `bsub lsf/parallel_drosophila_mapping.sh`.
+We can submit the script with `bsub -R"select[mem>1000] rusage[mem=1000]" -M1000 lsf/parallel_drosophila_mapping.sh `.
 While the job is running we can monitor its status with `bjobs`.
 We should see several jobs listed with IDs as `JOBID_ARRAYID` format.

 Because we used the `%I` keyword in our `#BSUB -o` option, we will have an output log file for each job of the array.
-We can list these log files with `ls logs/parallel_drosophila_mapping_*.log` (using the "*" wildcard to match any character).
+We can list these log files with `ls logs/drosophila_mapping_*.out` (using the "*" wildcard to match any character).
-If we examine the content of one of these files (e.g. `cat logs/parallel_drosophila_mapping_1.log`), we should only see the messages we printed with the `echo` commands.
+If we examine the content of one of these files (e.g. `cat logs/drosophila_mapping_2.out`), at the top we should only see the messages we printed with the `echo` commands.
 The actual output of the `bowtie2` program is a file in [SAM](https://en.wikipedia.org/wiki/SAM_(file_format) format, which is saved into the `results/drosophila/mapping` folder.

 **A3.**